 Musical Terminology & Typography

 Compared to German language, describing / naming tonalities in English is somewhat clumsy (sorry!).
 In German, I would use A-dur (A major), a-moll (A minor), As-dur (A flat major), es-moll (E flat minor), Fis-dur (F sharp major), fis-moll (F sharp minor).
-In German, lower key notes indicate minor tonalities, upper key is used for major tonality—that’s visually “assisting” the minor/major differentiation (the proper language standard actually calls for “Dur” and “Moll“, rather than “dur” and “moll“, as used in this blog.
+In German, lower key note names indicate minor tonalities, upper key is used for major tonality—that’s visually “assisting” the minor/major differentiation.
+The proper language standard actually calls for “Dur” and “Moll“, rather than “dur” and “moll“, as used in this blog.

 For several years, I used my personal convention for tone pitch names in English, in that I used lower case (a, b, c, d, e, f, g) for minor tonalities, in analogy to German.
 That causes a minor problem with a minor (pun intended).
 Therefore, I have now jumped my shadow by switching to what Wikipedia is using, i.e., all basic pitch names are upper case (A major, A minor, B major, B minor, C major, etc.).

-Accidentals: initially, I went with “sharp” and “flat” in tonality / pitch naming.
+Initially, I went with “sharp” and “flat” in tonality / pitch naming.
 This is easy on the input on a standard keyboard, but has the (minor) problem that line breaks may occur within the pitch name (A / flat minor, C sharp / major), making the text harder to read.
-In German, the problem does not exist, as there is no blank space (As-moll, Cis-dur).
-So, I have decided to jump another show of mine, by using musical symbols for the accidentals, i.e., in lieu of sharp I’m now using ♯ (note: that’s not “#”!), and in lieu of flat I’m using ♭.
+In German, the problem does not exist, as there is no blank space (as-moll, Cis-dur).
+So, I have decided to jump another shadow of mine, by using musical symbols for the accidentals.
+In lieu of sharp I’m now using ♯ (note: that’s not “#”!), and in lieu of flat I’m using ♭.
 Examples: